 Once a request for certification, translation, or a legal opinion has been made, the third-party must honor the power of attorney within five business days of receiving the requested evidence.
 Furthermore, contrary to the previous practice of many banks, a third-party can no longer require a different form of power of attorney.
 In other words, banks used to require individuals to provide the power of attorney in a specific format that the bank created, before the power of attorney would be honored.

 Why do banks refuse to honor a power of attorney?

 Historically, a power of attorney was widely accepted, and rarely challenged by businesses.
 That was before the prevalence of abuse of power had reached such an all-time high.
 Situations involving adult children misusing their authority, as power of attorney, to steal from their parents became too frequent.

 The result was the increase in banks and other institutions refusing to honor a power of attorney, on its face.
 Instead, they felt compelled to take their own precautions against abuse, which led to more stringent requirements for the use of a power of attorney.
 In some cases, banks would reject a power of attorney that was more than 6 months old, or executed in a different state.

 How the Uniform Power of Attorney Act helps

 The higher standards being required by banks made it extremely difficult, in some cases, for honest individuals to provide necessary care and assistance to their parents.
 Often, the additional requirements imposed by some banks were so burdensome that they became nearly impossible to accomplish.

 By requiring banks and other institutions to accept a valid power of attorney, as is, and allowing a reasonable process for determining the validity of the document, the Uniform Power of Attorney Act has alleviated many of the issues caused by agent abuse.

-If you have questions regarding a power of attorney, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding a power of attorney, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.